RomualdRousseau/Any2Json-Documents/docs/tutorial_5.md

-# Tutorial 4 - Data extraction with defects
+# Tutorial 5 - Data extraction with pivot

 [View source on GitHub](https://github.com/RomualdRousseau/Any2Json-Examples).